 Written: Students should submit a written draft of the thesis proposal by the end of their first year of the MA program.
 The thesis proposal must demonstrate comprehensiveness in the form of theoretical and methodological sophistication and mastery, even though it will be applied to a single topic.
 The thesis proposal defense date can not be scheduled until the proposal is deemed satisfactory by the thesis committee.

 Oral: Students will also be tested during the oral thesis proposal defense; this part of the exam involves being asked general questions about opposing theoretical frameworks and alternate methods (see sample questions below).
-After the thesis proposal defense, the oral portion of the comps will be assessed and scored by the thesis committee using a standardized rubric (available here), to be filled out after the thesis proposal defense.
+After the thesis proposal defense, the oral portion of the comps will be assessed and scored by the thesis committee using a standardized rubric (available here).
 Students who fail the oral portion of the comps will then have one week to provide written answers to the comprehensive exam questions that were failed during the defense; these answers will be assessed and scored by the Graduate Committee.
 Students should ensure that their thesis chair fills out, and members of the committee sign, the Department's Comprehensive Exam Results form (available here) and the Graduate School's Report on Graduate Student Examination form (available here).

 Students may NOT register for thesis hours until the oral portion of the comps has been passed and their thesis proposal successfully defended.
 The thesis proposal MUST be successfully defended by the end of spring of their second year in the program.